moa-digitalagency/Talento/api_docs/README.md

 ## 📞 Support

-For questions or issues with the API, please contact the Talento development team.
+For questions or issues with the API, please contact the TalentsMaroc.com development team.

 ---